juliaapolonio/Causeway/README.md

 - `summary_report.html` is a html report with all analysis highlights;
 - `mr_merged_results.csv` should contain all analyses results for each GSMR significant gene;
-- `significant_genes.txt` should give a gene list of all genes that fill the criteria.
+- `significant_genes.txt` should give a gene list of all genes that fill the criteria defined in its paper.

 Other intermediate outputs are stored in a folder with the corresponding process name.

 ## Credits

-juliaapolonio/MR_workflow was authored by [Julia Apolonio](https://github.com/juliaapolonio/) with [João Cavalcante](https://github.com/jvfe/)'s assistance, under Dr. [Vasiliki Lagou](https://scholar.google.co.uk/citations?user=bjj5KdwAAAAJ&hl=en)'s supervision.
+juliaapolonio/MR_workflow was authored by [Julia Apolonio](https://github.com/juliaapolonio/) with [João Cavalcante](https://github.com/jvfe/) and [Diego Coelho](https://github.com/diegomscoelho)'s assistance, under Dr. [Vasiliki Lagou](https://scholar.google.co.uk/citations?user=bjj5KdwAAAAJ&hl=en)'s supervision.

 ## Citations